umbraco/UmbracoDocs/Fundamentals/Setup/Install/installing-nightly-builds.md

 ![Select the nightly NuGet feed](images/VS/select-nuget-feed.jpg)

 Now that the correct feed is selected we're almost ready to search for the package and choose a version, however since these are marked as prerelease, we have to tick the checkbox `Include prerelease` otherwise these will be filtered out.
 Next search for `Umbraco.Templates`, and choose that package.
-Now we can click on the `Version` drop down and see the available nightly builds for both V9 and V10.
-It's important to note that this is the ***template***, not the Umbraco package itself, so it won't work to click install.
+Now we can click on the `Version` drop down and see the available nightly builds for both V9 and V10. his is the ***template***, not the Umbraco package itself, so it won't work to click install.
 Instead chose the applicable version and note down the version number

 ![Find the version](images/VS/find-the-version.jpg)